 We have endeavored over the years to continue a respectful relationship with the land and these tribes.
 While we have hosted regular ceremonies and sweat lodges, our efforts to demonstrate the respect stated in our values have not been enough.
 We are committed to increasing our respect and acknowledgement of the people and the land which we now inhabit and are stewarding for the greater good of the community at large.

 We are actively seeking teachers, presenters, and wisdom holders to join our events calendar and our well-being programs.

 We are requiring all of our presenter faculty to be educated on issues of racial justice, colonialism, and the impacts of capitalism on native communities.

-We are co-creating our land acknowledgement statement with guidance from local indigenous persons to include an accurate representation of the history of the land, the ongoing and vital presence of indigenous peoples and practices, and accurate use of the names of the tribes, the land and the mountains.
+We have co-created our land acknowledgement statement with guidance from local indigenous persons to include an accurate representation of the history of the land, the ongoing and vital presence of indigenous peoples and practices, and accurate use of the names of the tribes, the land and the mountains.

 This co-created Land Acknowledgement Statement is available to all guests and included in all Breitenbush Orientations for new guests and group events.
 Our Guest Presenters will be required to include this in their events at the beginning and end so that their students can feel the importance of this acknowledgement and carry it with them.